Promissory notes can be a valuable tool in Medicaid planning, as illustrated by a recent federal district court case.Read more

 How Do I Protect My Right to Continue Living in My Son and Daughter-in-Laws House if Something Were to Happen to My Son?

 My son and daughter-in-law bought a house with a granny flat attached.
 I gifted them the money for the down payment and in return I can live in the granny flat until my passing.
 My daughter-in-law and I do not...Read more

-While it is preferable to conduct long-term care planning well in advance of needing care, if you havent planned ahead, there are some strategies available to avoid spending all your assets. ...Read more
+While it is preferable to conduct long-term care planning well in advance of needing care, if you havent planned ahead, there are some strategies available to avoid spending all your assets, including half a loaf. ...Read more

 By a vote of 216-214, the U.S. House of Representatives has passed budget legislation that will impose punitive new ...Read more